The 10 Most Comfortable Boots That Won’t Leave You With Blisters After Just One Wear

 Most Comfortable Snow Boots

-A good pair of snow boots need to be warm, have trustworthy traction and be flexible enough for walking through slush and ice without flopping all over the place.
+A good pair of snow boots need to be warm, have reliable traction and be flexible enough for walking through slush and ice without flopping all over the place.
 This Sorel pair checks all those boxes.
 The entire boot is waterproof and seam-sealed with a cozy faux-shearling cuff and felt liner that will protect your toes from Jack Frost.
-The lace-up front also allows you to control the amount of ankle support you want and need, and can be adjusted for a wider foot or calf.
-They even work well for those who suffer from plantar fasciitis, as per this review: “I have long skinny feet and plantar fasciitis so it's extremely hard for me to find shoes that work, let alone a winter boot, but I think this is it!
+The lace-up front also allows you to control the amount of ankle support you want and need and can be adjusted for a wider foot or calf.
+They even work well for those who suffer from plantar fasciitis, as per this review: “I have long skinny feet and plantar fasciitis, so it's extremely hard for me to find shoes that work, let alone a winter boot, but I think this is it!
 Plus, they are super stylish, which is a total bonus.”
-Some commenters recommend going one half size up to accommodate thick socks (although they are incredibly warm, even with a thinner pair) but otherwise, these winter boots should fit true to size.
+Some commenters recommend going a one-half size up to accommodate thick socks (although they are incredibly warm, even with a thinner pair), but otherwise, these winter boots should fit true to size.

 7. Merrell Moab 2 Mid Waterproof Boots